 I've already reviewed hoodia and weight loss.
 Other supplements that I've reviewed previously that contain hoodia include the

-In 2011 researchers looked whether Hoodia gordonii would help people lose weight.
-They used 50 overweight people in this study.
-People were randomly given either hoodia or a placebo.
-The study lasted 2 weeks.
+Study.
+Researchers gave hoodia or a placebo to 50 overweight people for 2 weeks.
 The people in the study were allowed to eat as much as they wanted from a menu provided by the researchers.
-At the end of the study hoodia did not cause any weight loss.
+Results: hoodia did not cause any weight loss.

 While no serious side effects were reported, researchers did note that people who got hoodia had higher blood pressures and heart rates compared to people who got the placebo.
 Hoodia also seems to cause elevations in bilirubin and alkaline phosphatase.
 What caused these changes I do not know.